 Studies suggest that reducing the amount of stress which people with cerebral palsy feel can lead to a better sense of well-being and, subsequently, a better quality of life.

 The same can be said for the stress which is experienced by parents, family members and care providers as higher stress levels are more likely to result in a poorer quality of life for the person with CP.

 Optimising the way in which children with CP communicate obviously helps to enhance the relationships they have and maximise their independence.

 Even those who are non-verbal can be encouraged to communicate using assistive and augmentative communication devices, which allow programmed words and phrases to be selected through head movements or eye-tracking technology.

 Cerebral palsy is often not diagnosed immediately at birth because the symptoms and signs are quite subtle in a new-born baby.

 It is often only when a child fails to reach developmental milestones that parents begin to question why their loved one is experiencing problems.

-At Hudgell Solicitors, we help families affected by a cerebral palsy diagnosis by working on their behalf to secure the support they need.
+At Hudgell Solicitors, we help families affected by a CP diagnosis by working on their behalf to secure the support they need.

-Our cerebral palsy lawyers will thoroughly investigate as to whether medical negligence was a contributory factor in causing the condition, and if so, seek interim compensation payments and care packages to ensure immediate steps can be taken to provide vital support and assistance.
+Our cerebral palsy solicitors will thoroughly investigate as to whether medical negligence was a contributory factor in causing the condition and, if so, seek interim compensation payments and care packages to ensure immediate steps can be taken to provide vital support and assistance.

 Whilst no amount of money will ever make up for the difficulties which might be experienced, compensation can provide life-long help and support by paying for specialist therapy, equipment, accommodation and care.